Income tax deductions for the 2022 tax year

 What is a tax deduction?

-A tax deduction is an amount that you can deduct or subtract from your taxable income.
+A tax deduction is an amount you can deduct or subtract from your taxable income.
 The IRS describes a tax deduction as a deduction that lowers the amount of your income before you calculate the tax you owe.

 When you hear the term “tax write-off,” it typically refers to a tax deduction.

-Eligible taxpayers filing for the 2022 tax year may be eligible for:
+Eligible taxpayers filing for the 2023 tax year may be eligible for:

 - Work-related deductions — more commonly called business expenses.